Kessleria albescens

 Kessleria albescens is a moth of the family Yponomeutidae.
 It is found in France, Italy and Austria.

 The length of the forewings is 6–7.3 mm for males and 5.1–6.1 mm for females.
-The forewings are white with light and dark brown scales.
-The hindwings are light brown.
 Adults are on wing from July to September.

 The larvae feed on Saxifraga paniculata.
 Young larvae mine the leaves of their host plant.
-When older, they feed freely from within a spinning.